 I’ve written several articles about dating and I’m sure, at some point, you have agreed with me that dating in itself is such an extreme sport.
 From being contacted by fake people who only want to chew and flee, to the clueless Boaz, to the sweaty, boring Alphonce, to being ghosted and disappointed.
 These plus other potentially weird traits that you’d go back to your house and want to literally throw up.
 The dating scene is so much unpredictable nowadays.

 Dating is not for the faint-hearted.
 It needs time.
 Sacrifice.
-Bravery and a whole load of adjectives because of the anxiety and passion that cums (pun intended) with it.
+Bravery and a whole load of adjectives because of the anxiety and passion that comes with it.
 When one is a single mum, this whole issue is an emotional roller coaster because it includes extra persons of interest in the relationship.
-Persons that are a part of her and that might influence the relationship either positively or otherwise.
+Persons that are a part of her and might influence the relationship either positively or otherwise.

-Dating as a single mom can be tricky because a woman doesn't really know if her kid(s) will accept and accommodate the person they've decided to date.
-Well, I've read on these streets women telling other women to 'date for themselves and not for the kids' but wait a minute, how would you, as a woman be comfortable with a person your children are not comfortable around?
-Because if it is a serious thing that might lead to a happily forever after, then what are you gonna do with the kids who don't like your partner?
+Dating as a single mom can be tricky because a woman doesn’t really know if her kid(s) will accept and accommodate the person they’ve decided to date.
+Well, I’ve read on these streets’ women telling other women to ‘date for themselves and not for the kids’ but wait a minute, how would you, as a woman be comfortable with a person your children are not comfortable around?
+Because if it is a serious thing that might lead to a happily ever after, then what are you going to do with the kids who don’t like your partner?
 Throw them away on a garbage lorry?

-Then there are those moments you get jokers.
-Serious jokers who might think dating a woman with a kid is doing her a huge favour and they will play around with her emotions.
-Some will pretend to love the kids just to get her attention then prepare her for the biggest character development.
-This is what makes such babes very sceptical about dating after a break up with the father of their kids.
+Then there are those moments when you get jokers.
+Serious jokers might think dating a woman with a kid is doing her a huge favour and they will play around with her emotions.
+Some will pretend to love the kids just to get her attention and then prepare her for the biggest character development.
+This is what makes such babes very sceptical about dating after a break-up with the father of their kids.

 However, as a single mother, you need love and affection.
 You need tight hugs and cuddles and some hairy chest (sic) to lean on - forget shoulders!
-Being busy and a mum shouldn't be a reason for you to always get home at 4pm and turn down all the dates eti because you have a four-year-old kababaa who must see you before they shower.
-Buana, that little kababaa of yours will one day have his own babe and you'll be old and wrinkled and lonely.
+Being busy and a mum shouldn’t be a reason for you to always get home at 4 pm and turn down all the dates because you have a four-year-old kababa who must see you before they shower.
 Once in a while, choose you.
-Kababa won't die.
+Kababa won’t die.

-Hard and challenging as it might be, fix your minutes, hours, dates and go out there and have a time of your life.
-This might not necessarily be an exclusive date but just find happiness away from your children.
-They need you and you need your sanity to be around them.
+Hard and challenging as it might be, fix your minutes, hours, and dates and go out there and have the time of your life.